TalkBizAnywhere/slate/source/index.html.md

 # Introduction

-Welcome to the smart-match API!
+Welcome to the Cadence API!
 You can use our API to create new interpretation and translation jobs on [Cadence's platform](https://www.talkbusinessanywhere.com).

 This example API documentation page was created with [Slate](https://github.com/tripit/slate).